About Kate Tyson & Thoughtful as Moss

 Hello.
 I’m Kate Tyson (née Strathmann)

 I am an artist, advisor to small business leaders, writer and deep thinker specializing in subversive ideas.
-Originally from Philadelphia, I currently (most of the time) call the Northeast Kingdom of Vermont home along with my partner Kha and dog Josie.
+Originally from Philadelphia, I currently (most of the time) call the Northeast Kingdom of Vermont home along with my partner Kha and overly-opinionated dog Josie.

-, is about understanding systems and changing them.
+My work in the world, if I were to boil it all down like maple sap1, is about understanding systems and changing them.
 About digging underneath the current paradigms to uncover new ones.
 Often called gently challenging in my approach, I aspire to help people to think differently and ask world-altering questions.

 Since my “day job” is at the helm of a small business advisory practice, I situate most of my systems change work within the broad fields of economics and business.
 This wasn’t an expected path for a young person who has since birth identified as an artist with a rebellious streak, nor for someone who prefers words to numbers!
 But here we are.

-I did, however, come from a family of entrepreneurs and my brain loves systems.
+I do, however, come from a family of entrepreneurs and my brain loves systems.
 It turns out that business finance is more about relationships than math.
 And that business and economics can provide a meaningful way to channel anarchistic political views and an artist practice.

 I write for people who want to think about business more humanely, radically, and collectively.
 Who hunger for a different kind of exchange that does not demand profit and growth as its sole focus, but instead centers justice, equity, and deep care.

 Subscribe to get full access to the newsletter and website.
 Never miss an update.
+Wanderings are not published on any particular schedule.
+Sometimes you may hear from me weekly, other times, many weeks may pass.

 What’re Boss Talks?